MiltonDJC/flutter-todo-app-riverpod/README.md

 ### 💡 Introduction
 Both **Provider** and **Riverpod** are libraries for **state management** int Flutter.
 Provider was the first solution widely adopted by the community, but Riverpod emerges as its modern evolution: **safer, more modular and decoupled from the widget tree**.

-In this project, the same application [flutter-todo-app-provider](https://github.com/MiltonDJC/flutter-todo-app-provider.git) was implemented but using ```Rvierpod```, with the goal of comparing its architecture, readability and maintainability.
+In this project, the same application [flutter-todo-app-provider](https://github.com/MiltonDJC/flutter-todo-app-provider.git) was implemented but using ```Riverpod```, with the goal of comparing its architecture, readability and maintainability.

 ---